 In June 2013 the GCI collaborated with the Modern Materials and Contemporary Art working group of ICOM-CC to organize at the Kröller-Müller Museum (KMM) in the Netherlands a meeting on conserving outdoor painted sculpture.
 Nearly one hundred professionals attended.

 Conserving outdoor painted sculpture can be challenging, given the uncontrolled

 and often harsh environments to which works are exposed.
 Yet collectors and artists often

 have the expectation that painted surfaces should remain pristine.
 Although conservation

 approaches for these sculptures exist, most involve major and costly interventions, such

 as full repainting of a work.

-The report of a related June 2012 meeting organized by the GCI at the Metropolitan Museum of Art in New York is now available online.
+The report of a related June 2012 meeting organized by the GCI at the Metropolitan Museum of Art in New York is now available.
 The report addresses issues, responses, and priorities related to the conservation of outdoor painted sculpture.